-EAP (employee assistance programmes) have traditionally been used by organisations to provide a basic level of support to employees in the form of;
+EAP (employee assistance programmes) have traditionally been used by organisations to employee wellbeing at work in the form of;

 - Financial advice

 - Short term counselling services

 The average cost of an EAP service, according to the Employee Assistance Programme market watch, is around £14 per employee per year.